![]() Category:

 Web P-Card Transaction Sub-objects

-The University Controller’s Office has constructed a crosswalk between the Merchant Category Code (MCC) that is provided by Citibank and University sub-object codes.
+The University Controller’s Office has constructed a crosswalk between the MCC that is provided by JP Morgan Chase and University sub-object codes.
 This process enables campuses to better track purchases made using the procurement card.
 For example, if a cardholder purchases office supplies from a vendor with MCC XXXX the corresponding University sub-object will be applied to the transaction within Web P-Card.

 Program Administrator

-The Vice President’s designee, generally the purchasing director at each campus, acts as the campus program administrator (PA).
+The Vice President’s designee, generally the purchasing director at each campus, acts as the campus PA.
 This campus PA is responsible for managing all aspects of the procurement card program.
-The PA is the liaison between the campus, the suppliers and Citibank.
+The PA is the liaison between the campus, the suppliers and JP Morgan Chase.

 The campus PA evaluates cardholder, department and vendor compliance within the statewide procurement card program.
-The PA may also be involved in evaluating enhancements to policies and the Web P-Card application within the University FMS.
+They may also be involved in evaluating enhancements to policies and the Web P-Card application within the University FMS.

 Additional responsibilities of the position include:

 The PA is responsible for ensuring that all employees receiving a procurement card are properly instructed on card usage and responsibilities.
-The PA is also responsible for ensuring that all cardholders and their immediate supervisor/manager attend training prior to issuance of the card.
-The University Controller’s Office, with the assistance of the Office of General Services (OGS) and Citibank, will provide the necessary literature and training to the campus.
+They are also responsible for ensuring that all cardholders and their immediate supervisor/manager attend training prior to issuance of the card.
+The University Controller’s Office, with the assistance of the Office of General Services and JP Morgan Chase, will provide the necessary literature and training to the campus.
 These training sessions are designed as a “train-the-trainer” course for the campus PA and the procurement staff.
 The PA, with the assistance of the procurement staff, will provide necessary campus end-user training.

 Cardholder training will cover the use of the procurement card consistent with New York State policy, as well as University and campus specific procurement practices.
 Each cardholder will also be given instruction in the use of the Web P-Card application.

-Upon completion of the training, the cardholder will sign a copy of the Citibank Cardholder Acknowledgement Form.
-By signing this form, the cardholder acknowledges that he or she has read and understand the terms and conditions of the program.
+Upon completion of the training, the cardholder will sign a copy of the JP Morgan Chase Cardholder Acknowledgement Form.
+By signing this form, the cardholder acknowledges that they have read and understand the terms and conditions of the program.

 Cardholder